 The BBQ Exchange, Image by © RL Johnson for Wine & Country Life

-The origins of Virginia ham go back to the colonial era when the English settlers of Jamestown started using a mixture of European and Indigenous techniques to cure their pork.
+The origins of Virginia ham go back to the colonial era, when the Jamestown settlers began using a mixture of European and Indigenous techniques to cure their pork.

 Ham Biscuits, Image: © Wine & Country Life